Amarisoft

 LTE CA Test 3 Config 05

-In case of using the second cell as PCC(Primary component cell), put the first cell in scell_list as SCC (NOTE : If you want to specify a specific SCC UL frequency not automatically deribable from 3GPP, you can hardcode the UL frequency with ul_earfcn.
+The first LTE cell is listed in scell_list with cell_id 0x01, so the first cell becomes the SCC for carrier aggregation.
+(NOTE : If you want to specify a specific SCC UL frequency not automatically deribable from 3GPP, you can hardcode the UL frequency with ul_earfcn.
 If you omit the ul_earfcn, it will be derived from 3GPP rule)

 LTE CA Test 3 Config 06